-Having provided initial evidence of the potential relationship between structure inference and model-based planning, future investigations could extend the task to incorporate planning for rewards directly, for instance by having participants learn about state-reward associations after (or in parallel with) learning the structure of state-state associations (Wimmer et al. 2012; Bornstein & Daw 2013).
-Examining how participants navigate this structure can provide important insight into how the structure of an internal model, and the relative distance between nodes in that model, modulates the utility of future rewards (Kurth-Nelson et al., 2015; Wimmer & Shohamy, 2012; Bornstein & Daw 2013) and the mental effort required to obtain those rewards (Kool & Botvinick., 2018, Shenhav et al., 2017).
-A similar design can also provide critical links to an expansive body of work on goal-directed navigation through space (Tolman, 1948; Tolman and Honzik, 1930; Tolman et al., 1946), including factors that influence individual differences in one's success in such navigation tasks (Maguire et al., 2000).
-In addition to highlighting common and divergent mechanisms across these domains, such research can also point toward potential training regimens that can be used to improve goal-directed planning, building on recent work in this area (Lieder et al., 2019).
+Having provided initial evidence of the potential relationship between structure inference and model-based planning, future investigations could extend the task to incorporate planning for rewards directly, for instance by having participants learn about state-reward associations after (or in parallel with) learning the structure of statestate associations (Bornstein & Daw, 2013; Wimmer, Daw, & Shohamy, 2012).
+Examining how participants navigate this structure can provide important insight into how the structure of an internal model, and the relative distance between nodes in that model, modulates the utility of future rewards (Bornstein & Daw, 2013; Kurth-Nelson, Barnes, Sejdinovic, Dolan, & Dayan, 2015; Wimmer & Shohamy, 2012) and the mental effort required to obtain those rewards (Kool & Botvinick, 2018; Shenhav et al., 2017).
+A similar design can also provide critical links to an expansive body of work on goal-directed navigation through space (Tolman, 1948; Tolman and Tolman & Honzik, 1930; Tolman, Ritchie, & Kalish, 1946), including factors that influence individual differences in one's success in such navigation tasks (Maguire et al., 2000).
+In addition to highlighting common and divergent mechanisms across these domains, such research can also point towards potential training regimens that can be used to improve goal-directed planning, building on recent work in this area (Lieder, Chen, Krueger, & Griffiths, 2019).
 Collectively, these tasks can be used to compare and contrast neural mechanisms that underpin learning, navigation, and planning over latent structures across spatial and non-spatial domains.

+6.4.
 Mechanistic underpinnings of model-based planning impairments

 Our work also provides important methodological and mechanistic insight for research on goal-directed decision-making across the lifespan, and between healthy and clinical populations.
-For instance, prior work has demonstrated that model-based planning gets worse with advanced aging (Eppinger et al., 2013) and negatively scales with behaviors indicating compulsive symptoms (Gillan et al., 2016).
+For instance, prior work has demonstrated that model-based planning gets worse with advanced aging (Eppinger, Walter, Heekeren, & Li, 2013) and negatively scales with behaviors indicating compulsive symptoms (Gillan et al., 2016).
 However, it remains unclear to what extent such impairments arise from deficits in inference (e.g., an inability to acquire and/or retain an internal model of the associative structure of one's environment) and/or deficits in the ability/motivation to search that model to determine the best course of action (e.g., due to working memory demands and attendant mental effort costs).
 A better understanding of the mechanisms at the intersection of these processes will provide critical insight into the nature of goal-directed planning, and the factors that determine one's ability to achieve those goals.